FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 PREFIX=24
 ```

 Do not set any `DNS` or `GATEWAY` values for the `ens33` network interface.
 This might seem counterintuitive, but don't worry, we'll be using code to connect the Device Network to the Internet Gateway below.
 Additionally, if there are more gateways configured on the system, we'll need to remove them from the networking subsystem.
-This simplifies our the network configuration.
+This simplifies our network configuration.
 You could have more than one, but it is beyond the scope of this tutorial.
 You can remove them using the command:

 ```shell
 ip route <args>